bbockelm/DBS/Servers/JavaServer/lib/readme.txt

 cog-tomcat.jar
 cog-gridmap.jar

 3) Insert the following tag in the $TOMCAT_HOME/conf/server.xml file near the connector tag for port 8080.
 Comment out the whole tag for port 8080 and insert these lines instead.
+Change the attributes  values for cert and key accordingly.
+These should reflect the hostcert and hostkey of your host.

    <Connector
             className="org.globus.tomcat.coyote.net.HTTPSConnector"